npm/policies/receiving-reports.md

 it.**  Everything we do in these cases should guide towards that endgame when possible.

-If Alice has not responded, then we must make a judgement call.
+If Alice has not responded, then we must make a judgment call.
 There are a few possible considerations:

 1. It could be that Alice has moved on to some other platform, doesn't